cvlab-stonybrook/EmotionNet_CVPR2020/Dataset_release/StockEmotion/ReadMe.md

 you have two options:

-1. Please send an email at souchakrabor@cs.stonybrook.edu to get access to the database images.
+1. Please send an email to souchakrabor@cs.stonybrook.edu to get access to the database images.

 2. (For preview purpose only) Use URLs provided in the [annotation file](https://drive.google.com/file/d/12DIhjzVFDlljEDjnqpp97LtkFIh9pjkc/view?usp=sharing).
 Please send an email to the author to get access permission